dylannnn/ncss/docs/EXAMPLES.md

 Examples
 ========

-> A collection of HTML and CSS examples for the NCSS standard.
+> A collection of HTML and CSS examples of the NCSS convention.

 HTML